We are Lutheran

 The “Lutheran” branch of the Christian faith emerged from God’s reforming work through a German monk named Martin Luther in the early 16th century CE.
 The Lutheran World Federation (LWF) is the global community of churches that has evolved from that work.

-Our San Luis Obispo congregation was founded by migrants from the Midwest after WWII and is part of the Southwest California Synod of the Evangelical Lutheran Church in America (ELCA).
+Our San Luis Obispo congregation was founded by migrants from the Midwest in the 1950s and is part of the Southwest California Synod of the Evangelical Lutheran Church in America (ELCA).
 The ELCA formed in 1988 to unite three historically ethnic-immigrant Lutheran churches in the United States.
 We claim this as a hopeful example of God’s family choosing to come together, rather than stay divided.
 We have chosen as our motto: “God’s Work; Our Hands”.

 Together, we affirm the dignity and worth of each beloved child of God, and honor your full inclusion and equality in our life together.